 It would be simpler and more straightforward to use fleet-specific emission factors, however the trucking industry expressed concern that revealing exact data could be used to back-calculate mile per gallon numbers.
 The methodology described above prevents a determination of an exact mpg figure, while at the same time attributing an emission factor much more precisely than a modal default number.
 Given the large number of trucking fleets, and thus opportunity for fleets to be very close to each other in performance, SmartWay believes it is acceptable and appropriate to break truck fleets into 5 performance ranges for each SmartWay Category.

-The table below illustrates the ranges in the For Hire/Private Truckload/Expedited Dry Van SmartWay Category, using 2013 Truck Partner data as an example.
+The table below illustrates the ranges for CO2 g/mile for the TL/Dry Van SmartWay Category, using 2022 Truck Partner data as an example.